 The brain is accessing a sound or some sort of auditory memory of something the person has heard before.

-Eyes move directly to the left side
+Eyes move directly to your left side

 NLP term: Auditory Construct